nikkorn/mistreevous/README.md

 This decorator node will repeat the execution of its child node if the child moves to the `SUCCEEDED` state.
 It will do this until either the child moves to the `FAILED` state, at which point the repeat node will move to the `FAILED` state, or the maximum number of iterations is reached, which moves the repeat node to the `SUCCEEDED` state.
 This node will be in the `RUNNING` state if its child is also in the `RUNNING` state, or if further iterations need to be made.
 [Example](https://nikkorn.github.io/mistreevous-visualiser/index.html?example=repeat)

-The maximum number of iterations can be defined as a single integer iteration argument.
+The maximum number of iterations can be defined as a single integer iteration argument in MDSL, or by setting the `iterations` property in JSON.
 In the example below, we would be repeating the action **SomeAction** 5 times.

 *MDSL*
 ```